haimkastner/castnet-blog/contents/en/blog/perfect-api-server-part-d-sdk.md

 ...
 ```

-## Building SDK
+## Building The SDK

-Let's add the testing tools by `yarn add -D chai mocha @types/chai @types/mocha ts-node`

-Add a build command to the `package.json` in the scripts section:
+Add a build command to the `package.json` file in the scripts section:
 ```json
 ...
     "build": "tsc"
 ...
 ```

-Config `tsconfig.json` with the `compilerOptions` properties:
+Configure the `tsconfig.json` file with the following `compilerOptions` properties:
 ```json
 ...
   "rootDir": "./src",